 Some hospitals have begun trialing a combination of lopinavir and ritonavir, which are two-anti HIV drugs; however, it is still too soon to tell whether the treatment is effective.
 It requires validation in a large number of patients to conclude whether it is suitable for the majority of individuals.

 Japan’s National Institute of Infectious Diseases (Tokyo) has announced that it will begin testing the drug Ampligen, which is produced by AIM ImmunoTech (FL, USA).
-The RNA drug previously demonstrated effectiveness against the original SARS coronavirus, which has almost identical regulatory sequences to COVID-19.
+The RNA drug previously demonstrated effectiveness against the original SARS coronavirus, which has almost identical regulatory sequences to SARS-CoV-2.

 The Bill & Melinda Gates Foundation (WA, USA), Wellcome (London, UK) and Mastercard (NY, USA) have announced the ‘COVID-19 Therapeutics Accelerator’ which will co-ordinate efforts to develop treatments for COVID-19.
 The initiative will utilize research relating to already approved compounds whilst simultaneously investigating new therapies and monoclonal antibodies in the hope of the rapid development of a therapeutic.